 Make time to discuss things in a calm way and talk to them so they can learn as much as possible from mistakes.

 Being good role models helps children no matter their age learn how to manage themselves and their emotions as they mirror adults around them.
 Have you ever heard yourself in them!
 That’s when it really hits you that they are little sponges who take in all of the environment.

-Using your own past experiences to help your children and teens overcome challenges.
-Make time to have fun with children helps us relax and can help bonding.
-I play bananagrams with my children and this nice game we can all play and is a quick way to centre us and be present with them all (they are 11, 16 and 18 )
+Using your own past experiences to help your children overcome challenges.
+Make regular time to have fun with children helps us relax and can help bonding.

 While we play, I listen to what they have to say and this is a time I can be totally present

-Do something that makes you all laugh regularly
+Do something every day that makes you all laugh

 Life can often feel serious, so it’s important to savour the silly moments.
 Think about what